 At 11.00 a.m. sharp, the participating authorities and operational forces will simultaneously trigger their different warning devices, e.g. radio and television, digital display boards or warning apps.

 In doing this, the technical procedures employed in case of an alert and the warning devices themselves will be checked for proper functioning and possible weak points.
 Subsequently the responsible authorities will make improvements as required, thus rendering the population warning system safer.

 In addition, the Nationwide Alert Day will serve the aim of informing the people in Germany about the warning of the population, thus raising the awareness of this issue.

-What happens on the Nationwide Alert Day?
+What will happen on the Nationwide Alert Day?

-At 11.00 am, a test alert will be sent to all warning disseminators (e.g. radio stations, app providers) that are connected to the modular warning system (MoWaS).
-The warning disseminators send the test alert to their warning devices such as radios and warning apps (e.g. the warning app NINA (Federal Emergency Information and News App)) on which you can read and/or hear the warning messages.
+On the Nationwide Alert Day, at 11.00 a.m., a test alert in the form of a warning text will be sent to all warning disseminators (e.g. radio stations, app providers) that are connected to the modular warning system (Modulares Warnsystem – MoWaS).
+The warning disseminators will send the test alert to warning devices such as television sets, radios and smartphones on which you can read and/or hear the warning messages.

 At the same time, available local warning devices (e.g. loudspeaker trucks and sirens) can be triggered at the level of the Federal States and in the participating districts and municipalities.

 As a warning message includes very important information, it should reach as many people as possible.
 Therefore, a warning message will be distributed via many different warning devices and channels, e.g. radio and television, websites, social media, warning apps, digital display boards, loudspeaker trucks or sirens.

 The large number and variety of warning devices ensure that the warning will reach as many people as possible.
 For example, if your municipality does not use sirens for warning purposes, there numerous other warning devices for warning you in case of danger.
 In addition, new and alternative warning devices are continually examined, developed and employed.